 We can’t control the world unfortunately but we can control how we handle ourselves when a problem in business rears its ugly head.

 Let me tell you about a business owner named Leslie who was a master problem solver but would never be able to complete her own to-do list.

 It’s a scary story.

-Leslie started her first, new, fresh business with high hopes and a work ethic that was beyond impressive.
-She had her hands in everything and if a problem arose she was the one to handle it.
+Leslie started her first, fresh business with high hopes and a work ethic that was beyond impressive.
+She had her hands in everything, and if a problem arose, she was the one to handle it.
 Early morning, afternoons, or late at night she was putting out fires left and right, some days she even showed up to work wearing a fireman’s uniform on [she was starting to lose it there for a minute].
-This master problem-solver guru turned into an unproductive business owner by her own accord.
-If she was honest, she liked solving problems but there was one tiny problem with her fascination with putting chaos in its place.
+This master problem-solver guru turned into an unproductive business owner of her own accord.
+If she was honest, she liked solving problems, but there was one tiny problem with her fascination with putting chaos in its place.

-The entire day she was only focused on solving problems but none of it was on her to-do list.
-Not one problem that was solved were things that grew her business or were strategic in any way.
+The entire day she was only focused on solving problems, but none of it was on her to-do list.
+Not one problem that was solved was things that grew her business or were strategic in any way.
 Six o’clock would come and now it was time for her to start working on her checklist of to-dos but this charade would consistently cause her to fall behind.

 Leslie felt as there was not enough of her to go around and it was exhausting, frustrating, and started making her think of some pretty crazy thoughts like, “I am going to shut my business down, get a job instead so I can be paid better, have better benefits, and take a vacation.”